alttpo/rex/rexlang.md

 Any violation of the above rules will raise an error and the program will be halted.

-Pointers point to memory addresses within the current context and are represented as `u16` values.

-Pointers may point to addresses in either data memory or program memory.

 An out of bounds memory access (via pointer) will raise an error and the program will be halted.

-## Stack behavior
-The stack contains only `u16` values.

 ## Binary program format
 The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in program memory.